benrady/git-deploy/README.md

 # git-deploy

 git-deploy is an ultra-lightweight continuous deployment tool packaged as a git plugin.
 It works by creating a bare repository on a remote server, with receive hooks that run a command to deploy your code.
-This creates a single point of integration and deployment that can be used by small and medium-sized teams that don't have to capacity or interest to set up more complex systems.
+This creates a single point of integration and deployment that can be used by small and medium-sized teams that don't have the capacity or interest to set up more complex systems.

 ## Dependencies
  * Git  (Obviously)